Swords of Glass

 Avoid wasting spells and potions by driving strength beyond 100.
 It doesn't seem to matter and it's very common in level 6, 7 and especially 8 to hit areas were almost every step you take robs you of your strength.
 Using resources to keep strength up in the high hundreds quickly uses up those resources.
 An exception is when you venture in the lair of dragons.
 They take a lot of hits to kill so load up on the strength to around 400.

-"Mapa" is almost as useful as a map because it tells you in which direction you are facing.
+"Mapa" is almost as useful as a map because it tells you your location and in which direction you are facing.
 This can be critical if you want to make sure you don't step in the wrong direction where a known trap exists.

 Devancer is the only teleport that works in level 8 and it's critical to have because using it is the only way to escape many of the traps on that level.